realA10001986/Dash-Gauges/hardware/README.md

 The goal of this procedure is to find resistor values that allow to drive the meter with a voltage of 0-5V.

-_Note: CurcuitSetup-produced Control Boards have pre-installed trimpots.
+_Note: CircuitSetup-produced Control Boards have pre-installed trimpots.
 See below on how to perform adjustment for your gauges._

 What you need:
 - A 5V power supply.
 If you plan on running the Dash Gauges with a 5V power supply, use that one for the following steps.